 - Complete “Nose to Tail” examination

 Research has shown that the immunity triggered by some vaccines actually last longer than a year and most universities are recommending tailoring schedules to maximize each patient’s immune responses and minimize potential complications.
-For our recommended vaccination schedules please see links below.
+See the links below for our recommended vaccination schedules.

 The doctors at Atascadero Pet Hospital & Emergency Center are constantly researching the latest in schedules and vaccines to keep your pets safe.
 Some vaccines chosen by our facility are given in the form of nose drops or special jet spray to avoid injections and some are specially produced to maximize effectiveness and safety.
 The risks from vaccines are generally outweighed by the risks of diseases.

-Vaccines generally have few side effects except for occasional discomfort at injection site or short term sluggishness, but please call us immediately if you notice any of the following after a vaccination:
+Vaccines generally have few side effects aside from occasional discomfort at the injection site and/or short-term sluggishness.
+Please call us immediately if you notice any of the following after a vaccination:

 - Difficulty breathing